Guide to Kidepo Valley National Park

 The quintessential African safari experience

-3. Wildlife Walks
+6. Wildlife Walks

 Step out into the wild savannah, leaving the grumbling engine behind

-Birders will often patrol the fringes of the Narus and Namamukweny Valleys looking for the the Abyssinian Roller, Purple Heron, Abyssinian Ground Hornbill and Clapperton’s Francolin, which is found only in Kidepo.
+Birders will often patrol the fringes of the Narus and Namamukweny Valleys looking for the Abyssinian Roller, Purple Heron, Abyssinian Ground Hornbill, and Clapperton’s Francolin, which is found only in Kidepo.

-4. Karamojong Cultural Encounters
+Kidepo Cultural Encounters

 The Karamojong are an ethnic group of Nilotic language speaking, cattle loving nomadic agro-pastoralists who migrated into what is now north-eastern Uganda from Ethiopia over 500 years ago.
 Like their counterparts in northern Kenya and south-western Ethiopia, the Karamojong have largely resisted the onset of modernity (although that is beginning to change) and still live traditional lives little changed from the time of their first arrival.

 Coinciding with a time of wide-spread famine known as ‘the time of one cup’, the movement pushed the Ik to the very edge of existence, pushing traditional social practices to breaking point and turning the Ik into a dark shadow of their former selves.
-It was during this time in the 1960s that the anthropologist Colin Turnbull lived for three years with the Ik, recording the collapse of their community and how the group members resorted to self interest in the most horrific of ways.
+It was during this time in the 1960s that the anthropologist Colin Turnbull lived for three years with the Ik, recording the collapse of their community and how the group members resorted to self-interest in the most horrific of ways.
 He told the story in the book ‘The Mountain People,’ which caused outrage at the time of publication.

 This is not voyeuristic tourism.
-It is a difficult trek, both physically and due to the questions it raises about human rights, sustainable conservation and human development.
+It is a difficult trek, both physically and mentally due to the questions that it raises about human rights, sustainable conservation, and human development.
 But with fees from the trek going to Ik community initiatives and interest from the outside world going some way to protecting the people from neighbourly threat, it is a compelling experience.
 It is also a beautiful trek.

 Two different routes are available, depending on local weather conditions and your level of fitness.

-6. Accommodation Options in Kidepo
+9. Accommodation Options in Kidepo